Howell, IN

 Howell was a railroad town on the "far west" side centered around the old

 Howell Train Yard.
-It was named after Lee
+It was a separate town from

 Howell, the local general freight agent for the L&N Railroad.